 You can often find assistance at your employer’s human resources office to help you file your initial long-term disability claim.
 If the initial claim for benefits is denied, however, you should seek the help of one of our experienced attorneys quickly in order to avoid the errors and pitfalls that can cause an appeal of your claim to be denied.

 Your long-term disability policy may require you to file for social security disability benefits.
-You may also be eligible for workers’ compensation benefits.
 We can represent you on all of your claims and can help you understand how the various benefits affect each other.

 Our attorneys are available in our Louisville and Lexington offices to assist clients with their long-term disability claims.

 Free Case Evaluation in Long-Term Disability Cases; Contingency Fee Arrangement Available